What’s Stopping You Getting Help?

 You will find these fears addressed in various ways throughout this site.
 All actions are risky, but so is inaction – doing nothing about the depression affecting you is likely to allow it to intensify.
 You may put yourself at serious risk.
 The next steps are to:

-- Find out more about the various forms of support and help that are available to you in your university/college.
+- Find out more about the various forms of support and help that are available to you in your university or college

-- Decide which form/s of help you feel most comfortable with.
+- Decide which form, or forms, of help you feel most comfortable with

 - Give it a go – what have you really got to lose?